cardoo-finance/integration-doc/index.md

 *Optional* Object with callbacks URLs.
 You can find more details about callbacks logic in [Callbacks](#callbacks) section.

  `guarantee_status_changed`
-URL that will be triggered with a POST request when Cardoo guarantee state changes.
+URL that will be triggered with a POST request when Cardoo guarantee status changes.

 ###### redirects